 - 2 teaspoon vanilla extract

 - 2 tbsp cane sugar or sweetener of your preference

 - Pour the contents of the coconut milk cans into a saucepan.
 If it is the first time you use coconut milk in a can then don’t be alarmed by seeing a thick layer of rather a solid cream and a big part of milky water.
 That is normal.
 It happens because the coconut milk separates inside the can.
 Take a whisk and stir until everything is evenly combined.

 - Take about 125 ml (½ cup) of the coconut milk out of the pan and set aside in a small bowl.
 Add the arrow root powder to the small portion of coconut milk in the small bowl.
 The arrowroot powder will make sure the base thickens once this is added to the bigger pan.
 Mix until it is perfectly combined and place aside for now.

 - Return to the saucepan and add the 4 tbsp of cane sugar, salt and vanilla.
 Gently heat over low to medium heat and stir until the sweetener is dissolved and all is well combined.
 Heat until warm but not boiling.

 - Pour the arrow root powder and coconut mixture into the warm coconut milk and whisk.
 Increase the heat to medium and keep whisking – don’t leave the pot now.
-Make sure to whisk it every now and then while making sure the heat is not too high.
+Make sure to whisk it now and then while making sure the heat is not too high.
 It is crucial never to let it come to a boil.

 - In about 5-7 minutes the arrow root powder will thicken the mixture, and you will be left with a beautiful ice cream base that only needs chilling in the fridge.
 You will know it is done when you can draw a line with a fingertip on the back of a wooden spoon.